smartiniOnGitHub/fastify-cloudevents/README.md

 and *not* arguments like in error-first callbacks: (error, data), because here is not really needed.

-For more info on the standard, see the CloudEvents Specification [here](https://github.com/cloudevents/spec).
+For more info on the standard, see the [CloudEvents Specification](https://github.com/cloudevents/spec).

 ## Contributing